boschresearch/amira_blender_rendering/Readme.md

    This should give you an interactive python shell.
 Note that you can ignore any ALSA errors that might get printed (due to missing sound cards)

-5. install dependencies for amira_blender_rendering
+5. install dependencies for amira_blender_rendering via conda or pip.
+The example below uses pip.

     $ cd /path/to/amira_blender_rendering
     $ pip install -r requirements.txt